Six ways to avoid being young and in debt.

 HOW TO SAVE IF YOU’RE ALREADY UNDER WATER.The 83.1 million1 Americans who make up the millennials—people born in the ’80s and ’90s—have faced the daunting task of entering the workforce during, or shortly following, the largest downturn since the Great Depression.
 Those lucky enough to find or keep jobs in a contracted market may have faced other hurdles—like paying down historically high levels of debt.

-According to CNBC, roughly 70% of graduates leave college with student loan debt.
-In total, there are over 44 million student loan borrowers that hold $1.5 trillion in student loan debt.2
+According to Student Loan Hero, roughly 69%, roughly 70% of graduates leave college with student loan debt.
+In total, there are roughly 45 million student loan borrowers that hold nearly $1.71 trillion in student loan debt.2

 But, while millennials have bills to pay, most acknowledge that they also need to save, and many are anxious to get started.
 After all, some saw their parents struggle financially and lose ground with savings goals during the recession.